 Spreading the word (promotion) happens thru circles of people who are either already running a frequency harmonious w/ the next octave village, or are on the verge of being so triggered.
 The natural tribal connectivity of such a ‘soul family’ forms the seed DNA of the event.
 This connectivity is carefully tended as the event grows.
 This means quality (an atmosphere of trust and intimacy) over quantity as a guiding principle.
 A Jerry Garcia quote speaks to this perspective, in a comment he made about his first solo album, ‘my friends liked it, and thats all that really matters to me’.
 The familial quality is more easily maintained when great numbers don’t have to be attracted to make the event financially viable.
 This means overhead is kept low.
 Over time the inherent vigor of the gathering will create its own support system.
-Thus strengthened, further outreach can be made into the greater world of those hungry for the experience.
+Thus strengthened, further outreach can be made into the greater world to those hungry for the experience.
 This vigor comes thru living the teachings of the songs, thereby ‘incarnating’ them, and giving them, and ourselves as singers, more power and presence in the world.
 This then naturally radiates out in acts of ‘seva’, of selfless service.

 Living the teachings, is of course, living life as ceremony.
 Though we may ‘learn’ to invoke ceremonial time and space, it is really a remembering of what we do naturally when snapped out of the dream of separation.
 It then follows that a song-catcher event should be careful to not replicate the usual culture of separation and its ways any more than necessary, no matter how familiar or normative such ways may seem.
 For example, the tendency of the industrial-growth paradigm is to professionalize and commoditize inborn human abilities.
 This runs contrary to foundational assumptions of a song-catcher event: that we are a singing species, and are all born to sing in our various ways, for as the African proverb goes, ‘if you can talk, you can sing’.